morganpurdy/100-day-challenge/README.md

 ## Day 10
 Today I started working on my portfolio website!
 It is going to be a lot more in depth and intense than the tribute page.
 I spent a significant amount of time today working on the nav bar.
 I had to use several resources to help me through it, including the Bootstrap documentation and w3 schools, another really helpful website!
 After some reading, and copy and pasting, I finally got one up and working.
 I want to take a deeper look at it another day though to make sure I understand how (most of it at least) works, rather than just relying on copying and pasting some code.

+## Day 11
+I did not have a lot of time to work on coding today.
+I squeezed in some time at work and added on to my portfolio site.
+I added a couple sections including web examples, contact and about me.
+In the contact area I am adding a form section that I intend to use as an area that people viewing my portfolio can reach out to me.
+I added three fields with text, including 'name', 'subject', and 'message'.
+I plan to improve it in the next couple days.